Skip to main content

 Log Format for Agents

-docker-agent-tail outputs structured logs designed for easy parsing by AI agents:
+docker-agent-tail writes structured JSONL logs designed for easy parsing by AI agents:

 Example: Debugging a Failing Deploy